giuliano-macedo/obc/README.md

 using python and the Lark library

 ## What is the difference between this language and C?
-* only has 2 data types int and void
+* only has 2 data types, int and void
 * does not support recursion
 * does not support structs
 * does not support pointers